ChesterFritz/My-Basic-Linux-SetUp/README.md

 # My-Basic-Linux-StartUp
-This is My Basic Linux Startup Scrip and whenever I install a new Linux or Ubuntu base System this is the first thing I install
+This is My Basic Linux Startup Scrip and whenever I install a new Linux (Gnome) base System this is the first thing I install.

-To Start it you have to paste this command in terminal
+To Start it you have to paste this command in terminal:

 ```
 ./Csetup.sh
 ```